Willie Townes

-Willie Carroll Townes (July 21, 1943 – July 22, 2017) was an American football defensive end in the National Football League (NFL) for the Dallas Cowboys and New Orleans Saints.
-He played college football at the University of Tulsa.
+Willie Carroll Townes (July 21, 1943 – July 22, 2017) was an American professional football defensive end in the National Football League (NFL).
+He played college football for the Tulsa Golden Hurricane and was selected in the second round of the 1966 NFL draft by the Dallas Cowboys.
+He later played for the New Orleans Saints.

-Early years
+Early life

-Townes was born on July 21, 1943 in Hattiesburg, Mississippi and played high school football at Rowan High School.
-In football he played end, tackle and fullback, as a 6-3 220-pounder.
+Townes was born on July 21, 1943, in Hattiesburg, Mississippi, and played high school football at Rowan High School.
+In football he played end, tackle and fullback, at 6 feet 3 inches tall and weighing 220 pounds.
 He also ran track and practiced basketball (averaged 14 points per game).

 He accepted a football scholarship from Indiana University, but ended up transferring after his freshman year to Coffeyville Junior College.
 In 1964, he transferred to the University of Tulsa, where he along with Charlie Brown, Randy Phillips, Richard Tyson and Jim Brown, were the first athletes to break the school's color barrier.

 Townes would become one of the best defensive linemen in school's history.
 He was a two-time All-Missouri Valley Conference selection at defensive tackle in 1964 and 1965.
 The 1964 team beat Mississippi 14-7 in the Bluebonnet Bowl, where he received the game’s outstanding lineman trophy.
 He also was an honorable-mention All-American selection.
 In 1965, he was an All-American candidate, but ankle and knee injuries limited him that year.

 He passed up his senior year in 1966 to sign with an NFL team, when he became eligible because he was a redshirt player whose class had graduated.

 In 1986, he was inducted into the University of Tulsa Athletic Hall of Fame.